fuzionnz/archimedes_server_profile/README.md

     drush make path/to/archimedes_server_profile/build-archimedes.make /path/to/archimedes.example.org

-_Help wanted ... it should be possible to do this by pointing `drush make` at the URL for a raw .make file?_
+@TODO: _It should be possible to do this by pointing `drush make` at the URL for a raw .make file?_

 This will build your Archimedes Server codebase.
 Now you can run Drupal installation by visiting the site or from the CLI using `drush